 Besides the primary compartment, the Gear Warrior sports three additional compartments for organization.
 We used the large "U" shaped pocket inside the main compartment; the access zipper more or less mirrored that of the one found in the main compartment.
 While this award winner had a thinner volume and material that some of the others, the bag itself was easy to access and close.
 Inside this compartment is a long zippered mesh pocket, which is an ideal area to store small items that are easy to lose.
-This award winner is an excellent way to stay organized in general, which is why this model wins our Top Pick.
+This notable winner is an excellent way to stay organized in general.

 The final compartment is on the top of the bag near the handle.
 While it's a touch on the small side for shoes and things of that nature, it was still an ideal place for our liquids and other items of that size and nature.

 The only disadvantage of the Gear Warrior is that it can be difficult to maximize its 92-liter capacity; if you pack it super full, it's harder to zip shut than most models.
 Unlike the The North Face Rolling Thunder and the Patagonia Black Hole Wheeled, the zipper is primarily on the top of a box that you fill up and then close the lid on.
 With the Gear Warrior, it closes on the upper corner of that box but is still slightly on the side.